-On September 15, from 9 am to 3 pm at the U.S. Forest Service Visitor Center at Strawberry Reservoir there will be an event where you can see the salmon.
-If you attend the event, you will be able to see salmon in the Strawberry River right next to the Visitor Center.
+On September 21, 2019, from 9 am to 3 pm, at the U.S. Forest Service Visitor Center at Strawberry Reservoir there will be an event where you can see the salmon.
+Even if you don’t attend the event, you will be able to see salmon in the Strawberry River right next to the Visitor Center.
 The fish can be seen at Strawberry Reservoir through early October.

 Sheep Creek is a tributary to Flaming Gorge Reservoir.
-There will be a salmon viewing event on September 15 from 9 am – 2 pm.
+The best spot to see the salmon here is from the Highway 44 bridge over Sheep Creek.
+There will be a salmon viewing event on September 14, 2019 from 9 am – 2 pm.
 Watch for signs along the highway and no matter which direction you are coming from, you’ll see the signs and know where to go.

 Upper Huntington Creek and Boulger Creek are two major tributaries to Electric Lake where kokanee salmon may spawn each year.
 Electric Lake is located 54 miles west of Price and 22 miles east of Fairview, along Highway 264 in the Manti-La Sal National Forest.
 Both creeks are highly accessible at the pulloff on the north end of the lake that runs to the boat ramp, and there are lots of pullouts by the road where you can reach the creek.